Peter-SB/Go-Chat-App/README.md

    - Frontend: http://localhost:3000
    - Backend API: http://localhost:8080

+### Troubleshooting

+If you are experiencing CSRF Token issues this could be due to the cookie settings.
+If you are using HTTP instead of HTTPS, try set `Secure` to false in the Go auth cookie code.

 # Contact

 Please reach out if you have questions, always happy to talk!